Where To Stargaze In Juab County

 The Importance Of Preserving Our Dark Skies

-The dark skies of Utah are a gift.
-In many parts of the country and the world, the night sky is flooded with light pollution to the point that few, if any, stars are visible to the naked eye.
-In our fast-paced world, it’s as easy to take dark skies for granted as it is to remain unaware of how overwhelming the improper use of artificial light at night is on the health of all organisms.
+Utah’s dark skies are a rare gift.
+In many places around the world, light pollution floods the night, leaving only a few stars visible to the naked eye.
+In our fast-paced lives, it’s easy to take these dark skies for granted.
+Many people are unaware of the harmful effects artificial light at night has on the health of all living organisms.

 On top of drowning out the constellations, artificial light alters circadian rhythms.
 This may increase one’s risk of mental health issues, diabetes, obesity, cancers, and more.
 Wildlife also suffers from light pollution, especially nocturnal species.